Waqt: The Race Against Time

 Shah wanted to make a film about a grounded father-son relationship differing from standard Bollywood father-son stories.
 Impressed after watching Kapadia's play, Shah bought the rights for a film adaptation.
 Principal photography was done on 14 sets at Filmistan Studio in Mumbai and a song was filmed in Leh, Ladakh.
 The music was composed by Anu Malik and the lyrics were written by Sameer, with the exception of one song written by Kapadia.
-After the release of the album, the song "Do Me A Favour, Let's Play Holi" became widely popular.
-Over the years, the song continues to be one of the most popular Holi songs.

 Budgeted at ₹110 million, Waqt was released theatrically on 22 April 2005.
 It became a box office success, grossing over ₹424.8 million, thus ranking as the 7th highest-grossing Bollywood film of 2005.
-Waqt was nominated at Filmfare Awards for Best Supporting Actress (Shetty Shah) and Best Comedian (Yadav).
-In addition, Shetty Shah won the Stardust Award for Best Supporting Actress for her performance.
+Waqt was nominated at Filmfare Awards for Best Supporting Actress (Shefali Shah) and Best Comedian (Yadav).
+In addition, Shefali Shah won the Stardust Award for Best Supporting Actress for her performance.